x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/mailtips/configure-large-audience-size.md

 ms.service: exchange-online
 localization_priority: Normal
 ms.assetid: 8a37911c-4339-4921-b5d3-0a5a774d4517
-description: "You can use the Exchange Management Shell to configure various settings that define how you use MailTips in your organization."
+description: "You can use Exchange Online PowerShell to configure various settings that define how you use MailTips in your organization."
 ---

 # Configure the large audience size for your organization

-You can use the Exchange Management Shell to configure various settings that define how you use MailTips in your organization.
+You can use Exchange Online PowerShell to configure various settings that define how you use MailTips in your organization.

 ## What do you need to know before you begin?